 3) You can then copy and paste your negative keywords into the ‘Enter words manually…’ box and click on the ‘Add Keywords’ button.

-Irrespective of what strategy you follow to scale up your Google ad campaign it is important to conduct regular tests to make sure that you are up to date with the latest strategies.
-It is also important to remember that no one strategy works for all and hence as an advertiser it is necessary that you test each strategy and check its performance in order to find out which one is best suited for your needs.
+Irrespective of what strategy you follow to scale up your Google Ad campaign it is important to conduct regular tests.
+To make sure that you are up to date with the latest strategies.
+It is also important to remember that no one strategy works for all.
+Hence as an advertiser it is necessary that you test each strategy and check its performance.
+In order to find out which one is best suited for your needs.